axelbertrand/MathsPhys-UQAC/README.md

 2. Right click on the folder with the project name --> Open in Visual Studio
 3. Once you're inside Visual Studio, generate everything.
 On VS19 Build --> BuildAll.
 You should see CMake working in the console output.
 When it's done you should see "Build All succeed" written in the consol output.
 4. Run the program.
 On VS19 Debug --> Start.
 You should see the OpenGLWindow.
+If Start button is disabled, check if the correct item is selected in the "Select Startup Item" drop-down list (on the top of the screen, on the right of the green arrow).
+The selected item should be MyExe.exe.

 The process is similar on Visual Studio Code.